AdobeDocs/experience-platform.en/help/query-service/clients/power-bi.md

 description: This document walks through the steps for connecting Power BI with Adobe Experience Platform Query Service.
 ---

+# [!DNL Power BI]

+This document walks through the steps for connecting Power BI with Adobe Experience Platform Query Service.

+>[!NOTE]
+>
+>Power BI is only available on Windows computers.

-# Connect with [!DNL Power BI] (PC)
+# Installing [!DNL Power BI]

-PC users can install [!DNL Power BI] from [https://powerbi.microsoft.com/en-us/desktop/](https://powerbi.microsoft.com/en-us/desktop/).
+Windows users can install [!DNL Power BI] from [https://powerbi.microsoft.com/en-us/desktop/](https://powerbi.microsoft.com/en-us/desktop/).

 ## Set up [!DNL Power BI]

-After you have [!DNL Power BI] installed, you need to set up the necessary components to support the PostgreSQL connector.
-Follow these steps:

-- Find and install `npgsql`, a .NET driver package for PostgreSQL that is the official way for PowerBI to connect.
+After installing Power BI, you will need to install `npgsql`, a .NET driver package for PostgreSQL.
+More information about npgsql can be found in the [npgsql documentation](https://www.npgsql.org/doc/index.html).

+>[!IMPORTANT]
+>
-- Select v4.0.10 (newer versions currently result in an error).
+>You must download v4.0.10 or lower, as newer versions result in errors.

-- Under "Npgsql GAC Installation" on the Custom Setup screen, select **[!UICONTROL Will be installed on local hard drive]**.
-Not installing the GAC will cause Power BI to fail later.
+Under "Npgsql GAC Installation" on the custom setup screen, select **[!UICONTROL Will be installed on local hard drive]**.

-- Restart Windows.

-- Find the [!DNL PowerBI] Desktop evaluation version.
+To ensure that npgsql has properly installed, please restart your computer before proceeding to the next steps.

 ## Connect [!DNL Power BI] to [!DNL Query Service]

-After performing those preparatory steps, you can connect [!DNL Power BI] to [!DNL Query Service]:

-- Open [!DNL Power BI].

-- Click **[!UICONTROL Get Data]** in the top menu ribbon.
+To connect [!DNL Power BI] to [!DNL Query Service], open [!DNL Power BI] and select **[!UICONTROL Get Data]** in the top menu ribbon.

+Screenshot???

-- Choose **[!UICONTROL PostgreSQL database]**, then click **[!UICONTROL Connect]**.
+Select **[!UICONTROL PostgreSQL database]**, followed by **[!UICONTROL Connect]**.

+ANOTHER SCREENSHOT

-- Enter values for the Server and Database. **[!UICONTROL Server]** is the Host found under the connection details.
+Enter values for the Server and Database. **[!UICONTROL Server]** is the Host found under the connection details.
 For production, add port `:80` to the end of the Host string. **[!UICONTROL Database]** can be either "all" or a dataset table name.
 (Try one of the CTAS-derived datasets.)

 - Click **[!UICONTROL Advanced options]**, and then uncheck **[!UICONTROL include relationship columns]**.
 Do not check **[!UICONTROL Navigate using full hierarchy]**.